00:00:00:00 - 00:00:31:22

 00:05:58:00 - 00:06:24:13

-Some people, I'm suspecting, will be subject to several of these behaviors.
+Some people, I'm suspecting, will be subject to several of these behaviours.
 Some may be only one, but it's abuse either way, right, Betsy?
 Yeah, And it's often it's often starts out small.
-It can often be disguised as a very romantic behavior, wanting to take control and provide.
+It can often be disguised as a very romantic behaviour, wanting to take control and provide.
 I'm going to look after you.
 Yeah, all these things.
 But it is really insidious and financial abuse.

 00:06:24:13 - 00:06:46:04